shaik1002/biggitlabbomb/doc/administration/settings/sign_up_restrictions.md

 **Offering:** GitLab.com
 **Status:** Beta

-> - Introduced in GitLab 17.5.
+> -Introduced in GitLab 17.5.

 This feature is in [beta](../../policy/experiment-beta-support.md).